Metropolitan Life Insurance Company Tower: 1970s through 1990s

 In 1982, the Cross & Brown Company leased out four of the floors in the clock tower, the first time in the building's history that space in the tower had been leased to outside tenants.
 The tower's floor areas were optimal for small organizations, and in 1985, Metropolitan Life vacated the tower, moving all remaining operations to the North Building and the South Building's east wing.
 At the time, 26 of the 40 lower floors had already been leased.

 The South Building underwent a $35 million exterior restoration project between 1998 and 2002.
 During this time, the tower's marble facade was repaired, a new multicolored lighting system was added, and the cupola was re-gilded.
-Because the clock tower was on the National Register of Historic Places (having been added in 1972), MetLife was eligible for a tax break on the building.
+Because the clock tower had been added to the National Register of Historic Places in 1972, MetLife was eligible for a tax break on the building.

 21st century

-Clock tower

-In March 2005, SL Green Realty bought the clock tower, intending to convert it to apartments.
-The east wing at One Madison Avenue was part of the sale, but would not be converted to apartments, being leased to Credit Suisse First Boston until at least 2020.
-In May 2007, the tower and adjacent air rights were sold for $200 million to Africa Israel Investments.
+In March 2005, SL Green Realty bought the building, intending to convert the clock tower to apartments.
+The east wing at One Madison Avenue was part of the sale but was not converted to apartments, instead being leased to Credit Suisse First Boston until at least 2020.
+Credit Suisse decided in 2017 to leave the building, and the offices were cleared out three years later.

+Conversion of clock tower to hotel

+SL Green sold the tower and adjacent air rights for $200 million to Africa Israel Investments in May 2007.
 In 2011, Tommy Hilfiger and a partner signed a contract to buy the clock tower for $170 million, planning to transform it into Hilfiger's first hotel, with luxury condominiums.
-However, Hilfiger backed off the project in September 2011.
+Hilfiger backed off the project in September 2011.
 Africa Israel then sold the tower to Marriott International in October 2011 for $165 million.
 Marriott announced in January 2012 that it was converting the tower to the New York Edition Hotel, one of three boutique hotels in the Edition line.
 The Edition hotels were sold in January 2013 to the Abu Dhabi Investment Authority for $815 million.
 The New York property was conveyed to its new owner on its completion.
 Marriott continues to manage the hotels under long-term contract, and the New York Edition Hotel opened in May 2015.